-Scott Steele: Butts & Guts: a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.
+Scott Steele: Butts and Guts: a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.

-Welcome to another episode of Butts & Guts.
+Welcome to another episode of Butts and Guts.
 I'm your host, Scott Steele, the Chairman of Colorectal Surgery at the Cleveland Clinic here in beautiful Cleveland, Ohio.
 And today I'm very pleased to have a topic we have not talked about before, and that's all about intestinal transplants.
-And our guest today I'm very pleased to have on the show, and that's Dr. Anil Vaidya, who is a surgeon and the Director of Cleveland Clinic's Intestinal Transplant Program here at Cleveland Clinic's Digestive Disease & Surgery Institute.
-Anil, welcome so much to Butts & Guts.
+And our guest today I'm very pleased to have on the show, and that's Dr. Anil Vaidya, who is a surgeon and the Director of Cleveland Clinic's Intestinal Transplant Program here at Cleveland Clinic's Digestive Disease and Surgery Institute.
+Anil, welcome so much to Butts and Guts.

 Anil Vaidya: Thank you very much, indeed, Scott for having me on.

 Scott Steele: So as longtime listeners know of this show, we always like to start out with a little bit about you.
 So tell us a little bit about yourself, where you're from, where'd you train and how did it get to the point that you're here at the Cleveland Clinic?